KILLinefficiency/Forge/README.md

 The ``forgeMe.json`` file consists of three keys:

 * heads
+* conditions
 * variables
 * settings

-Each of these three keys start with ``!`` and have their own JSON objects as values
+Each of these four keys start with ``!`` and have their own JSON objects as values

 ```json
 {